smansri/elevate_2025/.clinerules/run_books/create_hunting_package_elevate25.md

     Cline->>Analyst: Summarise the report to the analyst, listing all threat actors, malwares, vulnerabilities to the analyst.
 Show all IOCs in a table format

     (OPTIONAL)
-    %% Step 8: If there are any YARA rules in the report, create a YARA rule in virustotal-mcp.
+    %% Step 8: If there are any YARA rules in the report, create a YARA rule in gti-hunting-mcp-server.
 Make sure it if from the YARA rule, specifically from the `get_hunting_ruleset`
     Cline->>GTI: get_collection_report, get_entities_related_to_a_collection, get_collection_timeline_events, search_threats, get_threat_intel, get_hunting_ruleset
     Note, use the hunting_rulesets relationship in the `get_collection_report` tool Cline->>TIP: search_indicators, search_malware, search_threat_actors